GillesJ/beautiful-jekyll/_posts/2018-06-18-event-annotator-wanted-english.md

 - Any economics or finance qualifications.

 ## Daily working hours
 Annotating event categories is a cognitively challenging task which requires a lot of concentration and mental effort.
-We aim for 4 hour working days, but if we determine an annotator can handle more without diminishing quality, the daily working hours can be increased.
+We aim for 4 hour working days.
+If we determine an annotator can handle more without diminishing quality, the daily working hours can be increased.

 ## Working period
 The estimated work required is for about 3+ weeks if we manage to recruit enough annotators.
-The announcement period was a broad indication, so we can find a period that overlaps for all candidate pairs.
+The period on the job posting was a taken broadly so we can find a period that overlaps for all candidate pairs.
 The duration of the annotation process also largely depends on the tempo and ability of the annotators and is difficult to accurately estimate.

 ## Remote working
 Remote working is possible when the annotator has proven they can work independently and has good grasp of the guidelines.